hjm2217/ZI-HGT/Replication/README.md

 Code to generate the results based on the real data, 12 OSCC TME samples collected by Arora et al.  We ran this code on the university's high performance computer, which uses a Slurm workload manager.
 For exact specifications of the job we ran, see the .sh file.
-The real data is unfortunately too large to store on GitHub, but it may be found on [OSF](https://osf.io/kygsx/).
+The real data is unfortunately too large to store and share, but it may be found on [OSF](https://osf.io/kygsx/).

 ## Simulations